jimbanach/aitour-copilot-security-practices/session-delivery-resources/WRK510LabInstructions.md

 1. Click on **Settings Icon** on the left nav rail
 2. Select** Roles and Scopes**, and then **Role Groups**
-3. In the search bar at the top right type in “Content Explorer”
+3. In the search bar at the top right type in â€œContent Explorerâ€
 4. Select the **Content Explorer List Viewer** group and then click Edit at the top
 5. Click on the **Choose Users** button on the screen
-6. In the search bar at the top type in “admin”
+6. In the search bar at the top type in â€œadminâ€
 7. Select the **MOD Administrator Account** and then click the **Select** button at the bottom and then click on **next**
 8. Wait on submitting to finish and then click** Done**
 9. Close the Browser window (IMPORTANT)